Borgil-An/Jogo-da-Forca-Desafio-2-/README.md

 # Jogo-da-Forca-Desafio-2-
 Jogo da forca em C para o desafio 2 do monitor de pc

-This is a game written in C where the player has to guess a word by entering letters until they either win by correctly guessing the word or lose by running out of chances.
+ENG: ''This is a game written in C where the player has to guess a word by entering letters until they either win by correctly guessing the word or lose by running out of chances.
 The game randomly selects a word from an array of words and displays a hint for the player.

 The program defines a structure called MatchData to hold the game data, including the chosen word, the hint, the remaining